Should You Buy Flying Blue miles?

 💡 Strategy: Never buy miles if you have transferable points available.
 Even without a bonus, transferring at 1:1 is cheaper than buying during an 80% promo.

-When Buying Miles CAN Make Sense
+When Buying miles CAN Make Sense

 ✅ Scenario 1: Small Top-Off for Specific Redemption